Bangladesh Medical University

-Bangladesh Medical University (BMU) is a graduate medical university in Dhaka, Bangladesh.
-It was established in 1965 as Institute of Postgraduate Medicine and Research.
-The university offers postgraduate degrees in various medical specialties including MPhil, MPH, MD, MS, PhD, and diploma degrees.
+Bangladesh Medical University (BMU), formerly Bangabandhu Sheikh Mujib Medical University (BSMMU), is a postgraduate medical university in Dhaka, Bangladesh.
+It was established in 1965 as Institute of Postgraduate Medicine and Research (IPGMR).
+It offers postgraduate degrees in various medical specialties including MD, MS, MPhil, MPH, and diploma degrees.
+It also serves as a teaching and tertiary referral hospital.

-It also serves as a teaching hospital.
 In 2022, a 750-bed super-specialised hospital was established at BMU.

 History

-The establishment of the university was an upgrade of the Institute of Postgraduate Medicine and Research (IPGMR), which was established in December 1965 as a government-controlled postgraduate institute for medical research and education.
+The establishment of the university was an upgrade of the IPGMR which was established in December 1965 as a government-controlled postgraduate institute for medical research and education.
 It was housed in Hotel Shahbag, which is now defunct and was once the biggest hotel in Dhaka.
-The hotel was named after Shahbagh, the neighborhood where it was located.
+The hotel was named after the Shahbagh neighborhood where it was located.

-Since 2010, many medical and public health colleges/institutes have become affiliated to IPGMR such as BIRDEM, BIHS, DMC, SSMC, NICVD, and NITOR.
+It was renamed after the first president of Bangladesh, Sheikh Mujibur Rahman, by Act 1 of 1998 of the Bangladesh Parliament.

-It was renamed after the first by Act 1 of 1998 of Jatiyo Sangshad.
+Since 2010, many medical and public health colleges/institutes became affiliated to Bangabandhu Sheikh Mujib Medical University (BSMMU), such as BIRDEM, BIHS, DMC, SSMC, NICVD, and NITOR.

-After the fall of the former prime minister of Bangladesh Sheikh Hasina led Awami League government, On April 13, 2025, the government of Bangladesh issued an ordinance naming the university to Bangladesh Medical University.
+After the fall of the former prime minister of Bangladesh Sheikh Hasina-led Awami League government, on 13 April 2025, the government of Bangladesh issued an ordinance renaming the university Bangladesh Medical University.